sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.

-Further points:
+Points for further development:
+- Phil 2:10-11 - at the name of Jesus every knee should bow
+- John 5:43 - I am come in my Father's name: see all that the Father authorized the Son to do
 - John 10:25 - Christ did works in His Father's name
-- Phil 2:10-11 - at the name of Jesus every knee should bow
-- John 5:43 - I am come in my Father's name
 - Mark 1:27 - He commanded the unclean spirits with authority

 In His Name: Faith